aimms/how-to/Articles/596/596-mysql-db-cloud.rst

 Option 2: Use the DB Tunnel app
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use the AIMMS DB Tunnel app to open a connection from your local computer to the AIMMS Cloud database.
-This connection will only remain active for as long as you are logged into the AIMMS Cloud, the Tunnel App remained open and has not been stopped. `Here you can download DB Tunnel App <https://download.aimms.com/aimms/download/data/PRO/DBTunnel/>`_.
+This connection will only remain active for as long as you are logged into the AIMMS Cloud, the Tunnel App remained open and has not been stopped.

+:download:`DB Tunnel app as AIMMS 4.74 aimmspack <downloads/DBTunnel AIMMS 4.74.aimmspack>`

 All you need to do is publish this application with **AIMMS Version 4.66.2 or higher** on your PRO Portal and configure the Tunnel from the `Configuration <https://manual.aimms.com/pro/admin-config-1.html#tunnels>`_ menu.
 See also `Tunneling Support <https://manual.aimms.com/pro/tunneling.html>`_ for more details on Tunnels.